eclipse-che/che-plugin-registry/README.md

         Build artifacts but do not create the image
 ```

+Note that the Dockerfiles in this repository utilize multi-stage builds, so Docker version 17.05 or higher is required.
+Additionally this script will try to use podman, if it's installed, then buildah.
+If neither podman nor buildah are installed, the script will finally try to build with docker.
+If all three build tools are not installed, the script will fail.

 ### Offline and airgapped registry images

 Using the `--offline` option in `build.sh` will build the registry to contain all referenced extension artifacts (i.e. all `.theia` and `.vsix` archives).
 The offline version of the plugin registry is useful in network-limited scenarios, as it avoids the need to download plugin extensions from the outside internet.